isomerpages/mse-zerowaste/_waste-streams/05-circular-economy.md

 ---

-### Reducing waste and developing a circular economy will benefit the environment and create economic opportunities.
+### Reducing waste and adopting a circular economy approach will benefit the environment and create economic opportunities.

 As a small city state, Singapore has always been aware of the need to balance economic development and environmental sustainability.